openstack/keystone-specs/api/v3/identity-api-v3.rst

 also formerly known as "tenants").
 A project itself must be owned by a specific domain.

+*New in version 3.6*, projects may, in addition to acting as containers for OpenStack resources, act as a domain (by setting the attribute ``is_domain`` to ``true``), in which case it provides a namespace in which users, groups and other projects can be created.
+In fact, a domain created using the ``POST /domains`` API will actually be represented as a project with ``is_domain`` set to ``true`` with no parent (``parent_id`` is ``null``).
+Projects that are acting as a domain created via the ``POST /projects`` API must also be specified with no parent (i.e. if ``parent_id`` is included it must be ``null``).
+Issuing a create project request for a project acting as a domain with a ``parent_id`` that is not null will cause an HTTP ``400 Bad Request`` to be returned.

+Given this, all projects are considered part of a project hierarchy.
+Projects created in a domain prior to version 3.6 are represented as a two-level hierarchy, with a project that has ``is_domain`` set to ``true`` as the root and all other projects referencing the root as their parent.

+A project acting as a domain can potentially also act as a container for OpenStack resources, although this depends on whether the policy rule for the relevant resource creation allows this.

 Required attributes:

 - ``name`` (string)

   Unique project name, within the owning domain.
-Note that it is possible for a project to have the same name as its domain.
+A project name for a project acting as a domain must be unique across all domains.

 Optional attributes:

+- ``is_domain`` (boolean) *New in version 3.6*

+  Represents if the project is acting as a domain.
+If this flag is set to ``true``, the project also acts as a domain, providing a namespace in which users, groups and other projects can be created.
+If the flag is set to ``false``, then this is a regular project, which can only contain resources.
+  If not provided on project creation, ``is_domain`` defaults to ``false``.
+  This flag is immutable and can't be updated after the project is created.

+- ``parent_id`` (string) *New in version 3.4*

+  References the parent project.
+If specified on project creation, this places the project within a hierarchy and implicitly defines the owning domain, which will be the closest ancestor in the hierarchy acting as a domain.
+  If a parent project is not specified and ``is_domain`` is ``false``, then the project will use its owning domain as its parent.
+If a parent project is not specified and ``is_domain`` is ``true``, then the project is acting as a top level domain with no parents and ``parent_id`` will be set to ``null``.
+  ``parent_id`` is immutable, and can't be updated after the project is created - hence a project cannot be moved within the hierarchy.

 - ``domain_id`` (string)

-  References the domain which owns the project; if a domain is not specified by the client, the Identity service implementation will default it to the domain to which the client's token is scoped.
+  References the domain which owns the project.
+For projects not acting as a domain, this will be the closest ancestor in the hierarchy to be acting as a domain.
+Projects acting as a domain have no ancestors, and the domain_id will be set to ``null``.
+On project creation, if neither ``domain_id`` or ``parent_id`` is specified by the client, the Identity service implementation will default to the domain to which the client's token is scoped.
+If one or other of ``domain_id`` and ``parent_id`` is specified, then this will define the domain of the project.
+If both ``domain_id`` and ``parent_id`` are specified, and they do not indicate the same domain, an HTTP ``400 Bad Request`` will be returned.

-- ``parent_id`` (string) *New in version 3.4*

-  References the parent project; if a parent project is not specified by the client, the Identity service will consider the project to be a top-level project (without any parents).
-All projects within a hierarchy must be owned by the same domain.

 - ``description`` (string)